-P&ID and PFD Drawing used various Symbols and Legend.
+P&ID and PFD drawings used various Symbols and legends.

-If you want to learn how to read P&ID and PFD, you must know the legend used in this drawings.
+If you want to learn how to read P&ID and PFD, you must know the legend used in these drawings.
 So please watch the video till the end.
 You can download this presentation for free.
-The link is available in description.
+The link is available in the description.

 PFD and P&ID are also known as PFS and PEFS.
-PFD is Process Flow Diagram.
-P&ID is Process or piping & Instrument Diagram.
-PFS means Process Flow Scheme and PEFS means Process Engineering Flow Scheme.
+PFD is a Process Flow Diagram.
+P&ID is a Process or piping & Instrument Diagram.
+PFS means Process Flow Scheme, and PEFS means Process Engineering Flow Scheme.

-Here, I have tried to cover symbols that regularly used on the P&ID and PFD.
-There are other symbols also you can check the full list of the symbol by visiting the link this link.
-I advised you before you start working on actual plant or construction project you should check the project-specific symbol library which is also known as P&ID lead sheets or P&ID legend drawing.
+Here, I have tried to cover symbols that are regularly used on the P&ID and PFD.
+There are other symbols; also, you can check the full list of the symbol by visiting this link.
+Before you start working on an actual plant or construction project, I advised you to check the project-specific symbol library, also known as P&ID lead sheets or P&ID legend drawing.

-P&ID symbols and level of information available on P&ID may change from company to company, but more or less they provide similar information.
+The level of information available on P&ID symbols and on P&ID may change from company to company, but more or less, they provide similar information.

-P&ID symbols are a graphical representation of physical equipment that installed on the field.
+P&ID symbols are a graphical representation of physical equipment installed on the field.

 Pumps and Turbine P&ID Symbols

-The symbols for various types of rotary equipment such as a centrifugal pump, vacuum pump and also positive displacement pumps such as gear and screw types.
-Last two symbols are of vertical pump and turbine.
+The symbols for various types of rotary equipment such as a centrifugal pump, vacuum pump, and also positive displacement pumps such as gear and screw types.
+The last two symbols are of vertical pump and turbine.

 P&ID Symbols for Compressor

-The symbols for the compressor such as reciprocating, centrifugal, rotary, liquid ring and turbine driven.
+The symbols for the compressor, such as reciprocating, centrifugal, rotary, liquid ring, and turbine-driven, are shown below.

 Heat Exchanger P&ID symbol

 These are the symbols for the heat exchanger.
-On drawing you can see both types of symbols are used the one on the right-hand side are more frequent than the one on the left-hand side.
+On the drawing, you can see both types of symbols are used the one on the right-hand side are more frequent than the one on the left-hand side.

 Symbols for Static Equipment and Distillation column

-Static equipment are straightforward.
+Static equipment is straightforward.
 Vessel, drum, tanks, and furnace.
 Here you can see the symbols for dome roof tank, fixed roof tank, and internal floating roof tank.
-In case of the tank is only floating roof than there will be no roof on this symbol.
+In case the tank is only a floating roof, then there will be no roof on this symbol.

-There are two types of the tower are shown here, one with column internal, and the other is without internals.
-There are different types of internals are used in the column and for that different symbols are used.
+Two types of towers are shown here, one with column internal and the other without internals.
+Different types of the internals are used in the column, and different symbols are used.

-Here in the distillation tower, you can see the different types of internal, such mist mat, pipe distributor, liquid spray distributor, vortex breaker, baffle plate, packing bed and some other types of trays.
+Here in the distillation tower, you can see the different types of internal, such as mist mat, pipe distributor, liquid spray distributor, vortex breaker, baffle plate, packing bed, and some other types of trays.

 Line Symbols for PFD and P&ID

-Below image shows various lines and connections that used on PFD and P&ID.
-Main process lines are shown as dark black line whereas minor lines are shown as thin black lines.
-You can see the symbols for pneumatic, hydraulic and capillary lines also.
+The below image shows various lines and connections used on PFD and P&ID.
+Main process lines are shown as dark black lines, whereas minor lines are shown as thin black lines.
+You can also see the symbols for pneumatic, hydraulic, and capillary lines.

-Electric signals are shown as a dotted line, and Electromagnetic signals are shown as a wave on the solid line.
+Electric signals are shown as a dotted line, and Electromagnetic signals are shown as a wave on a solid line.

 P&ID Symbols for Piping Valves